-ENPAA - English National Park Authorities Association
+ENPAA - English National Park Authorities Association (now re-titled National Parks England).

 Exceptional Items

 Material items which derive from events or transactions that fall within the ordinary activities of the Authority and which need to be disclosed separately, by virtue of their size or incidence, to give fair presentation of the accounts.